eminent-domain-faqs

 Landowners are certainly free to negotiate eminent domain matters without the assistance of an attorney, but it is important to be aware that unrepresented parties are often offered significantly less for their property than people who have retained legal counsel.
 An attorney familiar with eminent domain law will be able to assess the value of your property and advocate for increased compensation, should your circumstances justify it.

 Landowners who believe that their property may be subject to an eminent domain action should contact a lawyer as soon as possible.
-To schedule a free consultation with an experienced eminent domain lawyer, call Sever Storey, LLP today at 888-318-3761 or send us an email through our online contact form.
+To schedule a free consultation with an experienced eminent domain lawyer, call Sever Walker Padgitt, LLP today at 888-318-3761 or send us an email through our online contact form.

 References: